ADMINISTRATION:

 drama, "Dockers".

-written music for "The Book Of Watermarks",a Sony Playstation
+He has also written music for "The Book Of Watermarks",a

-game which came out in Japan in July 1999, and painstakingly
+Sony Playstation game which came out in Japan in July 1999,

-transcribed two songbooks for Fairport Convention, and one each
+and painstakingly transcribed two songbooks for Fairport Convention,

-at the SwarbAid benefit concert in Birmingham Symphony Hall
+He appeared at the SwarbAid benefit concert in Birmingham Symphony

-in 1999, performing with Beverley Craven, Ralph McTell, Jethro
+Hall in 1999, performing with Beverley Craven, Ralph McTell,

-Tull, Fairport Convention and Beryl Marriott.
-He also appeared
+Jethro Tull, Fairport Convention and Beryl Marriott.
+He also

 with pieces by Ian Anderson of Jethro Tull, Najma Akhtar and